Bisquick Recipes

 "Fannie Farmer 1857-1915 American cookbook author and teacher and writer on cookery in Boston.
 A paralytic stroke prevented her from attending college, and she turned to cooking, at home and at the Boston Cooking School, from which she graduated in 1889.

-She was director of the school from 1891 until 1902, when she opened Miss Farmers School of Cookery, established to train housewives and nurses, rather than teachers, in cookery.
+She was director of the school from 1891 until 1902, when she opened Miss Farmer School of Cookery, established to train housewives and nurses, rather than teachers, in cookery.
 She edited The Boston Cooking School Cook Book (1896), one of the best-known and most popular of American cookbooks "

 1922 White House Cookbook